Managing Chronic Wounds

 Wound Care Algorithm

 The algorithm was developed over the past year through consultation and testing with local GPs, Specialists, Family Practice Residents and nurses.
-Our hope is that this new clinical tool will prove valuable in supporting your clinical decision making, helping to build awareness of local resources and assisting you in navigating services for your patients.
-The Algorithm is available locally on Pathways.ca
+We hope that this new clinical tool will prove valuable in supporting your clinical decision-making, helping to build awareness of local resources and assisting you in navigating services for your patients.
+The algorithm is available locally on Pathways.ca.

 Wound Care Patient Self-Management Resources